Widespread Use of Products Containing Asbestos

 Below are examples of some common asbestos-containing products.

-Asbestos was used in the manufacturing of dozens of automobile parts due to its durable nature.
+Asbestos was used in the manufacturing of many automobile parts due to its durable and friction-resistant nature.

 Asbestos could be found in: